KaiMikkelsen/KaiKhorus/README.md

 To download just the effect plugin, download the AuandVST3.zip file.
 Unzip, and put either the Vst3 or Au file in your plugins directory depending on your system.

+## Sound Demo

+The Sound demo is available to download and listen to as an .mp3 file.
+The demo was recorded with a Gibson Les Paul Bridge pickup, straight into a Scarlet Solo interface, the first half of the sound demo is with no effects applied.
+The next half of the demo is with the chorus applied with Button 1 and Mix at 60% (the default setting).

 ## The resources I used in order to make this project:

 1. Audio Effects: Theory, Implementation and Application by Joshua D. Reiss